 We strongly believe that students should study a balanced curriculum that places equal importance on moral, spiritual, emotional and physical development.
 Our curriculum is therefore complemented by our personal development and form time programme.
 All students at Key Stage 3 study an hour of APEX per week; these lessons focus on aspects of Personal, Social, Health and Economic (PSHE) education.
 These lessons also develop students’ personal development alongside the importance of British values.
 APEX is designed to develop our students into thoughtful, responsible and informed members of the community who are prepared for life beyond school.
 In Years 10 and 11, students will continue to have APEX lessons (one hour per fortnight) and these focus on building greater knowledge and awareness of both PSHE education and religious studies.
 All students also have two hours of core PE a week to support their physical development.
 All students also participate in core PE to support their physical development (two hours per week at Key Stage 3 and one hour at Key Stage 4).

 High quality teaching and learning is at the heart of any successful curriculum and students will experience lessons that are motivating, purposeful and challenging.
 We aim to encourage proactive thinking in all lessons and expect all students to have high aspirations.

-We are proud of the wide range of enrichment opportunities we are able to offer our students, at lunchtime and after school, and we encourage all of them to take part in activities outside of their timetabled lessons.
+We are proud of the wide range of enrichment opportunities which we are able to offer our students, at both lunchtime and after school, and we encourage all of them to take part in activities outside of their timetabled lessons.
 Alongside this, we are passionate about providing memorable experiences outside of the classroom that will support students’ academic success and their personal development.